jtod/Sigma16/docs/src/userguide/userguide.md

   addresses; the only difference is that it uses an 8-bit offset rather than a 16-bit displacement.
 For example, *save R1,R9,2[R14]* has RRKEXP format.

+## Expressions, values and relocatables

+* An expression is syntax: 23, -5, $b23e, struc+5, arrEnd-arrStart
+* A value denotes a word (it is a number) and is the result of evaluating an expression
+* A value is marked as either relocatable or fixed
+* Expressions may occur in
+  - Displacement field of an assembly language statement; the value of the expression is placed in the displacement field of the corresponding machine language instruction.
+  - If a displacement value is relocatable, its address is recorded in the list of addressess of words to be relocated
+  - Right hand side of an equ statement.
+The value may be fixed or relocatable.
+The name (the left hand side) is defined as a new identifier, the definition line is the line containing the equ, the value is the evaluation of the right hand side, which may be either fixed or relocatable.
+Identifiers used in the expression on the RHS have the line number included in their usage lines.
+  - But identifiers that appear in an expression (even if relocatable) are not recorded in the relocation list; only displacements are placed in the relocation list.

 # Instruction set